Sp1kys/Scaled_Electric_Bus/README.md

 * Android apk
 * PlatformIO project files for Pi Pico

-This Repo is currently work in progress and new information will be added soon
+This Repo is currently work in progress i.e. Some files not uploaded yet, I will upload files as soon as possible